waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Crafting
 - Kurt in Azalea Town can make special POKé BALLS from APRICORNS.
 I received a LURE BALL from him as an example.

+# Azalea Gym Info
+- Gym Guide: The Gym Leader is BUGSY.
+His Bug POKéMON are weak to Fire and Flying-type moves.